 - Available DVD entertainment system with 9-inch screen

-- Available heated/vented front seats, heated second-row seats
+- Available heated/ventilated front seats, heated second-row seats

 - Available power liftgate and sunroof